sushmitha25n/cloud-tree-worker/README.md

 To run the CloudTree project, follow the instructions in each component's respective directory.
 Be sure to configure the necessary API keys, environment variables, and dependencies.

-- For the Flask server, navigate to `server/cloud_tree` and follow the server's README for setup instructions.
+- For the Flask server, navigate to `server/cloud_tree` and run the server - server.py.

-- For the Cloudflare workers, navigate to the respective worker directories (`hello-world` and `image-worker`) and follow their README files for setup and deployment instructions.
+- For the Cloudflare workers, navigate to the respective worker directories (`hello-world` and `image-worker`) and follow the cloudflare wrangler cli documents for setup and deployment instructions.

 Please ensure that you have the required permissions and credentials to interact with the specified R2 bucket.